The 17 Most Famous Paintings at the Louvre

 Jacques-Louis David | Oil on Canvas | Dept of Paintings, Daru Room 702

 Jacques-Louis David is known as the first painter of Emperor Napoleon.
-His very first commission ranks 3rd on my list of the most important and famous paintings in the Louvre museum.
+His very first commission ranks third on my list of the most important and famous paintings in the Louvre museum.
 If it is one of the most important paintings in the Louvre, it is subsequently one of the most important paintings on Earth.

 Most Important Figures

-- Napoleon standing with the Roman victors crown on his head and the crown of Charlemagne in his hands.
+- Napoleon standing with the Roman victors, crown on his head and the crown of Charlemagne in his hands.

-- Josephine kneeling in front of Napoleon with the Empress’ crown on her head.
+- Josephine kneeling in front of Napoleon with the empress’ crown on her head.

 - Napoleon’s mother, sisters, and brothers in the loge playing a secondary role.